Borderlands 3 (Mac)

 - Go to your profile page on the Boosteroid site, click the Subscribe button, and complete your subscription to the service by choosing a payment plan and a payment method, and providing the required details.

-- Enter your Epic Games Store logins to enter your account and wait for the game to load – once it starts, you can begin playing.
+- Enter your Steam or Epic Games Store logins to enter your account and wait for the game to load – once it starts, you can begin playing.
 For the best experience, we recommend putting your browser in Full-screen mode and hiding its toolbar from its View settings so that it isn’t constantly visible at the top of your screen while you are playing.

 Note: Boosteroid works with pretty much any popular browser, but the ones that are recommended for it are Chrome and Opera, so consider switching to either of them if you are facing performance issues while playing from another browser.

 To download Borderlands 3 on Mac, you can install the macOS-supported version of the game from Epic Games.
 If for any reason, the game does not run well in this way or you are facing some issues with its installation, you can use the Windows emulation programs described below to run the Steam version of the game on Mac.

 The two programs are quite different from one another and, in general, Intel Mac users are advised to use the Boot Camp Assistant method, whereas owners of an M1 Mac would need to use the Parallels option (because Boot Camp Assistant isn’t available for Macs with M1 chips).